 Just like the federal government, states impose additional income taxes on your earnings if you have a sufficient connection to the state.
 Although each state has the authority to create its own system of imposing the tax, most jurisdictions use a similar structure as the federal government.
 However, a minority of states impose the income tax at a flat rate on all taxpayers or they don’t even charge the tax at all.

-Just seven states have a flat tax rate on incomes.
-These include Colorado, Illinois, Indiana, Massachusetts, Michigan, Pennsylvania and Utah.
+Just eight states have a flat tax rate on incomes.
+These include Colorado, Illinois, Indiana, Massachusetts, Michigan, North Carolina, Pennsylvania and Utah.
 A flat tax, sometimes called a fair tax, levies the same rate on all income levels.
-In 2012 for example, the flat state income tax rates ranged from 3.4 percent in Indiana to 5.3 percent in Massachusetts.
-This means that if you earn $100,000 in Indiana, you only pay $3,400 in state income tax.
-And if you earn $1 million, you still only pay 3.4 percent or $34,000.
+In 2016 for example, the flat state income tax rates ranged from 3.07 percent in Pennsylvania to 5.99 percent in North Carolina.
+This means that if you earn $100,000 in Pennsylvania, you only pay $3,070 in state income tax.
+And if you earn $1 million, you still only pay 3.07 percent or $30,700.

 There are also seven states that don’t impose an income tax at all.
 These are Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
 The lack of an income tax is not to say that the citizens of these states don’t pay any tax to the state -- residents in each of these states have to pay a variety of other common state taxes including a sales tax, a gasoline tax, a cigarette tax and property taxes.
 According to data compiled by the Tax Foundation, however, residents of the states with no income tax consistently bear a lower total per capita tax burden than those who live in states that impose an income tax.